Categorification of Harder-Narasimhan Theory via slope functions: acknowledgement

-Firstly, I should thank my supervisor Huayi Chen deeply for his repeatedly reading this article and ceaselessly giving me advice.
+This article is accomplished under the tutelage of Professor Huayi Chen.
+Firstly, I should thank him deeply for his repeatedly reading this article and ceaselessly giving me advice.
 The motivation of this article is also from a discuss with him.
 Moreover, Professor Cornut pointed out partial order on the set of strict sub-objects may help to understand the Harder-Narasimhan filtration.
 I am grateful for his suggestions.
 I would also express my gratitude for his/her careful reading and his/her suggestions for the writing of the article.